Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13478: frankenmade from scratch after 13527 using old hands
 - 1347D: covered, removed beard
 - 13483: my A1, just low-hanging
+- 1348F: combination of modern man and older shit
 - 134C3: leaning by 45° to the left (rather than lying)
 - 134CB: removed beard per NewG, a little bit bigger ankh
 - 134D9: shorter clothes